Krishna1594/Krishna1594/README1.md

 - 🔭 I’m also an astrophotographer.
 Read my blogs about my meetings with celestials.
 - 🌱 I’m currently diving deeper into MySQL and Tableau.
 - 😄 Pronouns: He/Him.
-- ⚡ Fun fact: I like swimming and Shuttle Badminton.
-I like trickshots.
+- ⚡ Fun fact: I can hold my breath up to 1 minute 43 seconds.

 - 🤝 Connect with me on:
 <p align="center">
  <a href="https://krishna1594.github.io" target="blank">